 There are also thoughtful contributions on Deliberate Practice (the myth being that 10,000 hours of Deliberate Practice is required to acquire “expertise”), early specialisation (there is now substantial evidence demonstrating that the costs for the vast majority of young people of specialising in sport too early outweights the gains), and fundamental movement solutions (a critique of the information-processing model as the pedagogical foundation for movement skill acquisition).

 I was gratified to see that none of my current beliefs about what coaching is (should be) and how it works were de-bunked!
-But the authors’ approach would surely have tone a long way to convincing me of their case!
+But the authors’ approach would surely have gone a long way to convincing me of their case!